-The last stop of your very busy day 2 are the Piedras Rojas.
+The last stop of your day is the Piedras Rojas.
 Be forewarned that this area can be incredibly cold and windy, even in the middle of the afternoon.
 Come prepared with all your clothes, you’ll thank me later.
 There was one poor guy in the group wearing shorts, and I thought he was about to get frostbite.

 How to Get to San Pedro de Atacama

-Make sure you book a transfer from Calama to San Pedro de Atacama ahead of time, it’ll save you a ton of time and headache…just trust me on this one.
+Pro Tip: Book a transfer from Calama Airport to San Pedro de Atacama ahead of time, it’ll save you a ton of time and headache…just trust me on this one.

 Where to Stay in San Pedro de Atacama